Disploy/disploy/apps/docs/docs/Guide/prep-work/creating-a-new-project.md

 :::warning

-The `disploy new` commands is not [yet implemented](https://github.com/Disploy/disploy/pull/23).
+The `disploy new` command is not [yet implemented](https://github.com/Disploy/disploy/pull/23).
 You can find an example project [here](https://github.com/TeamEvie/Valor) for now.

 :::